Skip to main content

 What are pre-trained weights and how can I use them in my model?

-Pre-trained weights is short for previously trained weights.
-Your weights file should contain only the model weights, not the entire model object.
-Below are examples of how you can create such a file for both PyTorch and TensorFlow models:
+Pre-trained weights refer to previously trained model weights.
+Your weights file should contain only the model's weights, not the entire model object.

 For PyTorch models: Using PyTorch, the weights file for your model needs to have the .pth extension.
 To create your own pre-trained weights, use: